ETS-Android2/AntMonitor/README.md

 * Stack trace, if applicable (for any crashes encountered)

 ### Known Issues
-There are several bugs in the TLS interception capability, and as of Android 7.0, it is no longer possible to intercept TLS connections.
+There are several bugs in the TLS interception capability, and as of Android 7.0, it is no longer possible to intercept TLS connections with AntMonitor alone.
+However, you can use it in conjunction with any of the tricks discussed [here](https://www.netspi.com/blog/technical/mobile-application-penetration-testing/four-ways-bypass-android-ssl-verification-certificate-pinning/).

+Further, there have been additional changes to TLS in Android 11+ and we will push a fix for them soon.